 Why Carbon Pipelines?

-With concerns looming large over our ability to reduce climate-changing greenhouse gas emissions from power and industrial plants, the federal government is making billions of dollars available to private corporations to capture these emissions and pump them underground.
+With the passage of the Infrastructure Investment and Jobs Act (IIJA, 2021) and the Inflation Reduction Act (IRA, 2022), the federal government is making billions of dollars available to private corporations to capture and store greenhouse gas emissions from power plants and other industrial sources.
 This requires transporting high-pressure, liquified carbon dioxide many miles from the industrial source to the site of storage, where it will be injected deep underground.

 Geologists have determined that the Mt.
 Simon Sandstone Formation in the Illinois Basin provides one of the best locations for permanently sequestering carbon.
-That is why companies like Wolf Carbon Solutions / ADM and Navigator CO2 Ventures are scrambling to take advantage of federal incentives to transport and store CO2 in Illinois.
+That is why companies like Navigator CO2 Ventures, Wolf Carbon Solutions / ADM, and One Earth Sequestration, LLC are scrambling to take advantage of federal incentives to transport and store CO2 in Illinois.

 Why Oppose CO2 Pipelines?

 CO2 pipelines are part of a larger system that includes carbon capture and storage.
-Carbon capture and sequestration keeps us dependent on fossil fuels at a time when we need to keep them in the ground.
-Carbon capture requires MORE energy to power the equipment and can increase CO2 emissions, while continuing to spew health-harming pollutants into the atmosphere.
-CO2 pipelines carry an asphyxiant that can kill humans and animals if it leaks or ruptures, depending on the length of exposure.
-And, there are no guarantees that the carbon sequestered will remain permanently stored underground.
+If the goal of carbon capture is to remove it from the atmosphere, then the entire process must be assessed for emissions.
+Carbon capture requires more energy to power the equipment and can increase emissions, while continuing to spew health-harming pollutants into the atmosphere.
+CO2 is an asphyxiant that can kill humans and animals if a pipeline leaks or ruptures, depending on the length of exposure.
+And there are no guarantees that the carbon sequestered will remain permanently stored underground.

-There are many reasons why carbon pipelines and carbon capture and storage are not a good idea.
+There are many reasons why carbon pipelines, carbon capture and storage are not a good idea.
 Here are eight:

 #1.
 CO2 Pipelines Aren't Safe